-Introduction: This technical update article provides additional guidance on radon contamination.
-It is important that all workmanship carried out during construction is completed in accordance with the relevant tolerances.
+Introduction: This knowledge management article provides additional guidance on Radon contamination.
+It is important that all workmanship carried out during construction is completed in accordance with the relevant tolerances

 Radon is a naturally occurring radioactive colourless and odourless gas which is formed in small quantities by radioactive decay wherever uranium and radium are found.
 It can move through the subsoil and so into buildings.
 It comes from minute amounts of uranium that occur naturally in all rocks and soils.
-Some parts of the country, notably the West Country, have higher levels than elsewhere.
-Exposure to high levels for long periods increases the risk of developing lung cancer.
+Some parts of the Country, notably the West Country, have higher levels than elsewhere.
+Exposure to high levels for long periods increases the risk of health issues.
 To reduce this risk all new buildings, extensions and conversions, whether residential or non-domestic, built in areas where there may be elevated radon emissions, may need to incorporate precautions against radon.

-It is therefore necessary on sites where we are undertaking either Warranty or Building Control to ensure adequate steps have been taken to identify Radon, please refer to the documents referenced at the end of this article, which will help identify the areas likely to be affected and the measures to be taken where this is confirmed.
+It is therefore necessary on sites where we are undertaking either Warranty or Building Control, to ensure adequate steps have been taken to identify Radon.
+The documents referenced at the end of this article, can also assist with identifying the measures to be taken.

 Whilst we will always assist the customer, it is their responsibility to provide evidence of the actual risk from Radon when we have identified the potential for Radon, often though this can reduce their costs as the maps may identify a High Risk, requiring expensive works, whereas a property report may find a Low risk or indeed none at all.